 Invited speakers present their research and knowledge to our members.
-These talks usually take place on the third Wednesday of the month, in the Tom Oliver Room (ES 162) at the University of Calgary (Fall) and in the Patricia A. Whelan Room at the Calgary Public Library – Central Location (Spring).
-Due to the COVID-19 pandemic, all lectures will be held online.
-Please visit the Calgary centre`s website https://arkycalgary.com/ to register.
+These talks usually take place on the third Wednesday of the month in the Patricia A. Whelan Room at the Calgary Public Library – Central Location.
+However, due to the COVID-19 pandemic, all lectures are currently held online.
+Please visit the Calgary centre`s website: https://arkycalgary.com/ to register.
+Those outside Calgary should contact Calgary Centre at firstname.lastname@example.org to register.
 Note: You need to be a member of the Calgary Public Library to view the online lectures.
-The talks begin at 6:30 pm.
+The talks begin at 7:00 pm.

 September 16 (Online): Camilla Speller (University of British Columbia).
 ‘Paleoproteomics’: How the study of ancient proteins can enhance our understanding of ancient diet, subsistence and cuisine.

 October 20 (Online): Doug Stenton (University of Waterloo/Trent University).
 The View from Shore: New Perspectives on the Archaeology of the 1845 Franklin Expedition.

 November 18 (Online): Ted Binnema (University of Northern British Columbia).
 Cartographic Poetry: Five Indigenous Maps from 1801 and 1802.

 January 18 (Online): Erik Johannesson (University of Calgary).
 In the Shadow of the Pharaohs: Mapping Tombs and Mortuary Practice in Egypt's Valley of the Kings.

 February 16 (Online): Grant Zazula (Yukon Palaeontologist, Government of Yukon).
 Frozen Ice Age fossils from the Yukon.